sommaalessandra/IntelliFlowTwin/README.md

 ### Device Compatibility

+FlowTwin is deployed and tested on a Windows device.
+Its compatibility with Linux and macOS devices depends on the underlying technologies supporting the platform.
+While FIWARE is fully containerized and can potentially be adapted to other environments, the Eclipse SUMO compatibility should be verified by consulting the [*Eclipse Documentation*](https://sumo.dlr.de/docs/Installing/index.html).

+FlowTwin consists of three execution environments:

+1. **Docker Environment** provides a containerized infrastructure for deploying FIWARE components, including IoT Agent JSON, Orion-LD, and QuantumLeap, along with MongoDB for current data storage and TimescaleDB for historical data storage.
+Additionally, Grafana is containerized and available for independent visualization and monitoring, separate from the Django WebApp.

+2. **Eclipse Simulator Engine** is responsible for performing urban mobility simulations.

+3. **Python Virtual Environment** hosts the Python modules generated through the MDA-based approach, alongside additional modules developed to implement and execute the Bologna MVENV.

 ## FlowTwin Repository Structure
 The repository is structured to support the **FlowTwin** framework, providing modules for data handling, traffic modeling and simulation, Digital Twin modeling, and backend management.
 Below is the detailed structure of the repository: